 Map sensor problems are more common on certain models.
-As far as engine computer sensor reliability this is one of the sensors that appear to be more reliable overall.
+As far as engine computer sensor reliability, this is one of the sensors that appear to be more reliable overall.

-The engine sensor pictured to the right is from a 6.5 liter diesel.
-The orange ring is what actually seals the vacuum input signal port to the manifold.
+The engine sensor pictured to the right is from a 6.5 liter Chevrolet diesel.
+The orange ring is what actually seals the vacuum input signal port to the hole in the plastic intake manifold.

-build up more heat.
-This is because of an insulated engine cover that is common on
+In the case of a 3500 series work van the engine has a tendency to build up more heat.
+This is because of an insulated engine cover that is common on most vans.

 On many older General Motors cars and trucks this part is mounted on a bracket and a vacuum line provides the input signal.
 On the Chevrolet turbo diesel engine it is sometimes called a boost sensor and fits into a small hole directly drilled into the intake manifold.

-The word m.a.p. stands for manifold absolute pressure.
+The word MAP stands for (manifold absolute pressure).
 This engine sensor measures changes in the intake manifold pressure that results from changes in engine load and speed.

 I've seen damaged and or melted electrical connections set codes.
-Although wiring problems are less common they can still set a code (sensor voltage low or high.
+Although wiring problems are less common they can still set a code for sensor voltage low or high.

-The map sensor allows for automatic compensation and proper air fuel mixture regardless of altitude.
+The MAP sensor allows for automatic compensation and proper air fuel mixture regardless of altitude.
 This also relies on the outside air temperature that can change the airs density that is entering the engine.

 It also helps if you select an online version that provides technical service bulletins that may identify any common problems associated with that particular vehicle such as the Chevrolet diesel engine mentioned above.

 Give this Diy car repair page a share or bookmark.